What are the differences between SKIDS and Solar Surveillance Trailers from WCCTV?

 A WCCTV Solar Trailer is ready to protect from the moment it arrives on the job site.
 The 20ft telescopic mast, equipped with cameras and a cellular connection, is ready to deploy in less than 20 minutes.

 However, transporting a WCCTV Trailer can be costly due to its larger footprint and weight.
-Even though it’s easily transportable around the job site with a forklift or the handle, there is a cost involved in getting them to a site.
+Even though they're easily transportable around the job site with a forklift or the handle, there is a cost to getting them to the site.

 Power Autonomy and Technical Features

-WCCTV’s trailers feature a larger solar array with a higher capacity to generate electricity from sunlight giving a more substantial power.
+WCCTV’s trailers feature a larger solar array with a higher capacity to generate electricity from sunlight, giving a more substantial power supply.
 This means it can produce more power, allowing for simultaneously operating multiple advanced security cameras and equipment.

 It ensures that the WCCTV Trailer has a continuous and reliable power supply, even during periods of high demand or reduced sunlight.